Programming & Data Processing

 • Type: Random letters

-• Output: A string of 255 random alphabetic characters like kqmzptbwrjxlnvfhdsyc... — perfect for inserting into a VARCHAR(255) column to confirm it accepts the maximum length.
+• Output: A string of 255 random alphabetic characters like kqmzptbwrjxlnvfhdsyc..., which you can insert into a VARCHAR(255) column to confirm it accepts the full length.

 • Mode: Word count